damxspa/revolution-irc/README.md

 Revolution IRC Next
 ==============
+Some errors that occurred when creating a new account have been partially resolved.
+The remaining errors will be resolved in future versions.

 In this "Release" version, the Wakelock and freezes issues in recent Android versions has been resolved

 When you launch the application for the first time, a message will appear asking you to allow it to run in the background.

 This depends on the specific Android brand and version.
 But by default, this should be the configuration.

-1. Tap on Allow/Configure
+    Tap on Allow/Configure
-2. Tap on "Allow in Background"
+    Tap on "Allow in Background"
-3. Select "No Restrictions"
+    Select "No Restrictions"

 This application is NOT signed